-The water availability, at 1:50 year (98%) assurance of supply, per sub-region is summarised in Table 11.34 along with the current water treatment capacity and production statistics.
-Analyses of the historical production at the various WTP's are illustrated graphically below.
+The water availability, at 1:50 year (98%) assurance of supply, per sub-region is summarised in Table 11.51 along with the current water treatment capacity and production statistics for the Upper and Middle South Coast Systems.
+Analyses of the historical production at the various WTP's are illustrated graphically and presented in the ensuing sections below.